Cycliq Fly6CE Review

 The lens are pretty easy to install and remove, see mishap above where this causes problems.
 Seems this could have been improved, but as-is it offers the option to easily wash lens, which you’ll need to do if you ride in messy conditions, which I do.

-** UPDATE 2-14-2024 **
+** 2-14-2024 Update **

 My Fly6 GEN 3’s operation time has declined, now only operating for less than a minute before shutting off and despite the battery being charged to 89% or higher.
 Today I filed a support ticket with Cycliq, will update later how this turns out.